moznion/go-json-ice/README.md

         [optional] a cap-size of a byte slice buffer for marshaling; by default, it calculates this value automatically -output string
-        [optional] output file name (default "srcdir/<type>_gen.go") -type string
+        [optional] output file name (default "srcdir/<type>_gen.go") -toplevel-array
+        [optional] generate a marshaler for toplevel-array with given type by "--type" (e.g. "[]string") -toplevel-map
+        [optional] generate a marshaler for toplevel-array with given type by "--type" (e.g. "[]string") -type string
         [mandatory] a type name
   -version